transdigiware/support/README.md

 # Protips!
 - Press `B` to open the Board from any repo.
 Check out how we're using it to power this repo!
-- Press `F` to open the Quick Repo Switcher.
+- Press `F` to open the Rapid Repo Switcher.

 # ZenHub-Now Issue Creation